Chiragrathiresearch/Chiragrathi_Research/README.md

 ## Research Approach

-I follow a first-principles, system-level methodology:
+This work follows a first-principles, system-level methodology:

 - These principles are applied across all projects listed below, with explicit assumptions, constraints, and failure modes documented.